Knowl Johnson

-Knowl Johnson is an American actor born on September 16, 1970, in Greenwich, Connecticut, United States.
+Knowl Johnson (born September 16, 1970) is an American actor.
 He is known for his vocal work as Brother Bear in several of the Berenstain Bears television specials such as The Berenstain Bears' Easter Surprise (1981), The Berenstain Bears' Comic Valentine (1982), and The Berenstain Bears Play Ball (1983).

 Film credits

 Aside from his voice acting career, Johnson has appeared in several motion pictures, including Steel Magnolias (1989), Lean on Me (1989) and Toy Soldiers (1991).